codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 {% endraw %}
 {% endhighlight %}

-The Github projects are passed as an array, so if we want to check out an additional project, we simply add items to that array.
+The GitHub projects are passed as an array, so if we want to check out an additional project, we simply add items to that array.

 Here is the [step specification](https://github.com/kostis-codefresh/step-examples/blob/master/multi-clone/multi-clone-step.yml):